open-sauced/intro/07-types-of-contributions.md

 - **Code refactor** <br/> Refactoring code involves restructuring and improving existing code without changing its behavior.
 This helps enhance code readability, maintainability, and scalability, which are vital for the project's long-term health.

-- **API design and maintenance** <br/> For projects with public APIs, you can help design, maintain, and improve the API to ensure its quality and reliability.
+- **API design and maintenance** <br/> You can contribute to projects with public APIs by designing, maintaining, or improving the API to ensure its quality and reliability.

 - **Feature development** <br/> You can help implement new features or functionalities in response to user needs or project goals.
 Feature development involves planning, designing, and coding new components or capabilities.